Cookie Privacy Preferences

 · In 2017, owing to the declining number of clubs in the Cheshire Alliance and the number of cancelations of matches due to lack of players, particularly at second team level, the Cheshire Alliance merged with Cheshire County League to form UKFast Cheshire Cricket League.
 The Vale 1st XI came second in the UKFast League Division 5 & was promoted to Division 4.

 · A cricket club can only function because of the efforts of its officers and its members.
-It would be invidious to single out individuals from the many who have served and continue to serve the club in so many capacities but the thanks of all members are due to all those who have contributed for nearly a century and a half.
+It would be invidious to single out individuals from the many who have served and continue to serve the club in so many capacities but the thanks of all members are due to all those who have contributed for over a century and a half.